COVID-19 Update: Duke Gardens is closed until further notice.

 Special event volunteers: For those who are unable to commit to a regular weekly or bi-weekly schedule, we do have variable year-round volunteer opportunities at our events.
 This may include event setup, assisting at plant sales, helping with children's activities, wayfinding and much more.

-Adult Volunteer Opportunities for Winter/Spring 2020
+Adult Volunteer Opportunities for Winter/Spring 2020 (on hold; please see COVID-19 notice at the top of this page)

 Children’s docents – weekdays, spring-fall